 Alison Fay McClintic – Registered Veterinary Technician

 After working at Iowa Lakes Community College for several years, I returned to school to pursue a career in veterinary technology.
-In 2005 I graduated from Des Moines Area Community College's Technology program and obtained state certification later that year.
+In 2005 I graduated from Des Moines Area Community College's Veterinary Technology program and obtained state & national certification later that year.
 While living in Des Moines I worked at a small animal clinic for 2 years.
-My husband and I returned to northwest Iowa in 2006 and I started working at DCAC.
+My husband and I returned to northwest Iowa in 2006 to be closer to family and I began at DCAC.
 Animals have always been a presence in my life.
-I currently have 1 cat, and a basset-lab mix.
+I currently have 3 cats (Eddy, Blaze and Sally), and a basset-lab mix named Jack.

 Amanda Shirbroun – Registered Veterinary Technician

-I am the most recent addition to the DCAC team!
-After deciding to make a career change I returned to school and graduated from Des Moines Area Community College in 2015.
-Upon taking state and national testing I became a Registered Veterinary Technician and worked in Des Moines at a small animal clinic and at an emergency clinic.
-I enjoy the wide variety of cases in daily practice and the reward of tails wagging from our patients.
-My husband, David, a large animal veterinarian, and I recently moved to the Spencer area with our house of critters.
-We have 2 cats, Swae and Holden, sugar gliders, Ceasar and Tax, plus Carl our Beta fish.
-My most colorful pet is Tang, my orange baboon tarantula.
-When we are not working, DIY projecting on our house, or playing with the fur babies, David and I love spending time outdoors, especially in Colorado.
+After deciding to make a career change, I returned to school and graduated from Des Moines Area Community College in 2015.
+Upon taking state and national testing I became a Registered Veterinary Technician and worked in Des Moines in a Small Animal Clinic and IVS Emergency Clinic.
+My husband, David, a cattle veterinarian with Spencer Ag Center, and I live on an acreage with a variety of critters.
+We have 3 cats; Swae, Holden and Kylo; Rupert the French Bulldog, Falkor our Beta fish, and a colorful array of tarantulas.
+When I’m not working, I love going for a run, reading and spending time outdoors, especially with David in Colorado.